cndpost/cppidioms/README.md

  goroutine  - goroutine.cpp is a singleton class that offers similar functions of goroutine in go language.
               supporting the multithread launching of parallel function execution is the first step to port any go language based programs into C++ programs without major difficulty

+ channel    - channel.cpp is a singleton class factory that offers similar functions of channels in go language
+              that coordinates different goroutine in differnt threads.